Critically ‘Thinking Science’:

 Our instructors use active learning strategies in on-site and online environments, based on humanistic education frameworks.

 Interested students are trained in evidence-based teaching techniques.

 We value social responsibility and provide our students with opportunities for community engagement to practice mindfulness, mutual respect and cultural awareness skills.

-The new, inter-departmental R3 track at the Johns Hopkins Bloomberg School of Public Health aims to innovate graduate science education by bringing more critically-philosophical thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.
+The inter-departmental R3 Graduate Science Initiative at the Johns Hopkins Bloomberg School of Public Health emphasizes the three "R's" (rigor, responsibility and reproducibility) of good scientific practice.
+We aim to innovate science education at the graduate level and beyond by bringing more critically-creative thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.

 We strive to educate interdisciplinary leaders in the public health and biomedical workforce, who are:

-- Open-minded and self-directed practitioners, communicators, and educators
+- Open-minded, broadly thinking and self-directed practitioners, communicators, and educators

 - Creative in complex problem solving

 - Versed in critical reflection on a wide range of science topics

 - Role models in academia, industry, community outreach, scientific public service, health policy, government- and non-government organizations, science communication, and public heath practice.